ImMaxUK/ImMaxUK/README.md

 NodeJS Developer & System Administrator
 ---------------------------------------

-I'm a software engineer who is passionate about creating technology and has found a passion for JavaScript development.
+I'm a software engineer who is passionate about creating technology and enjoys JavaScript development.

 * 🌍  I'm based in England
 * 🖥️  See my portfolio at [maxuk.me](http://maxuk.me)